 The Common Core Memorandum of Understanding: What a Story

 The question of who, exactly, is truly responsible for writing the Common Core State Standards (CCSS) has been a matter for debate.
-Here is how the CCSS website describes CCSS development:
+Here is how the CCSS website (update 03-23-14: link altered on the CCSS website but preserved here) describes CCSS development:

 Building on the excellent foundation of standards states have laid, the Common Core State Standards are the first step in providing our young people with a high-quality education.
 It should be clear to every student, parent, and teacher what the standards of success are in every school.